joaks1/PyMsBayes/doc/source/tutorials/background.rst

     d\demographicParamVector

-You can think of this as the "average" likelihood of divergence model :math:`\divModel{1}`, where this average is weighted by the prior over the entire space of the model.
+You can think of this as the "average" likelihood of divergence model :math:`\divModel{1}`, and this average is weighted by the prior over the entire space of the model.
+As you might expect, because the marginal likelihood is weighted by the priors on parameters, it can be quite sensitive to the priors.
-If we calculate this marginal likelihood of all five possible divergence models, we can use Bayes' rule again to calculate the posterior probability of divergence model :math:`\divModel{1}` given our sequence data:
+If we calculate the marginal likelihood of all five possible divergence models, we can use Bayes' rule again to calculate the posterior probability of divergence model :math:`\divModel{1}` given our sequence data: